 Establish a gross income test at 185% of the federal poverty guideline (FPG) to determine Medical Assistance (MA) eligibility for children ages 2 through 18 allowing a deduction for child-care expenses and court-ordered child support.
 This proposal expands eligibility for and supports the elimination of multiple age-based standards for children ages 2 through 18 in MA.
-It encourages enrollment and supports self-sufficiency by allowing lowincome parents to keep a greater portion of their monthly income for other necessary household expenses like food, shelter, day care, and transportation.
+It encourages enrollment and supports self-sufficiency by allowing low-income parents to keep a greater portion of their monthly income for other necessary household expenses like food, shelter, day care, and transportation.
 It aligns program standards with those of other means-tested programs to facilitate expedited enrollment.

 - Enroll children under age 19 in MinnesotaCare at or below 185% FPG without cost sharing.
 This proposal encourages families that were unable to afford the premiums to enroll their children in MinnesotaCare.
 It aligns MinnesotaCare with other means-tested programs and eliminates most inequities between low-income families in MinnesotaCare and MA. - Enroll children under age 19 in MinnesotaCare with income under 185% FPG who have or had other health care coverage.
 This proposal will support efforts to enroll families in employer-based coverage, give low-income children and their families better access to health care services, and more closely align MinnesotaCare and MA. - Eliminate a barrier to re-enrollment, unintended debt, and confusion over the billing process by requiring prepayment of health care premiums.
 This proposal will eliminate the MinnesotaCare grace month. - Expedite enrollment for thousands of uninsured children already enrolled in other income-comparable publicly funded programs such as Head Start, the National School Lunch Program, and the Supplemental Nutrition Program for Women Infants and Children (WIC).
 Children who have met the income test for these programs should not need to provide duplicative information to qualify for health care.
 Streamlining and coordinating the application process will allow families to prove their need for assistance just once, improving the likelihood that parents will not be deterred from accessing health care coverage for their children because of burdensome and repetitive paperwork.
 The Urban Institute estimates that there are nearly 25,000 uninsured children in the Minnesota School Lunch Program alone. - Expand outreach efforts in communities with high rates of uninsured and concentrations of people with limited English proficiency (LEP).
 Market and publicize the availability of coverage through a media campaign utilizing radio, television, and print.
 The department's experience with the MinnesotaCare outreach grant program and other targeted outreach efforts has shown that successfully informing and enrolling harder-to-serve populations and providing adequate, culturally appropriate assistance requires labor-intensive outreach.
 The effort must focus on supporting community organizations that can provide information and assistance with the application and enrollment process.
-This proposal will reintroduce MinnesotaCare to the public on a statewide basis and enable the department to concentrate outreach efforts in the harder to serve and LEP communities. - Reinvest administrative spending in a more efficient enrollment system.
+This proposal will reintroduce MinnesotaCare to the public on a statewide basis and enable the department to concentrate outreach efforts in the harder to serve and LEP communities. - Reinvest administrative spending in more efficient eligibility and enrollment administration.
 Investigate the feasibility of a new enrollment model.
-The new model will allow staff to spend more time educating and assisting enrollees as they work toward self-sufficiency and improve access statewide to information and assistance in general.
+The